amen-hussain/module1-codexes-claims-analysis/README.md

 # Steps taken for analysis

 I began my analysis by initially loading the synthetic inpatient data from the CMS website into my notebook.
 I then obtained a set of columns, sample data, and the first few rows of data to better visualize and understand my data set.
 I went on to identify the medical codexes present in the data set, which included all the icd columns, the drug columns, and hcpcs column.
 Furthermore I measured the frequency of the icd codes, drg codes, and hcpcs code.
 I proceeded to check for missing values in the codex-related columns.
-Initially I did have missing data, but after fillin in placeholders, the missing data went down to 0 for all columns.
+Initially I did have missing data, but after filling in placeholders, the missing data went down to 0 for all columns.
 My final step included identifying <5 most common ICD/DRG/HCPCS codes.

 # Any challenges you faced and how you overcame them